 The paperback edition is also available from Amazon (or order it from any bookshop, quoting the ISBN: 978-0-7553-4975-3).

-King of Thieves is also available in audio: published by ISIS Soundings and read by Michael Tudor Barnes; order it direct from the publisher in a choice of formats, from a bookshop (ISBN 978-1-4079-0915-8), or download from Audible.
+King of Thieves is also available in audio, read by Michael Tudor Barnes; order it direct from the publisher in a choice of formats, from a bookshop (ISBN 978-1-4079-0915-8), or download from Audible.

 Acclaim for Michael Jecks' mysteries: